 Connectivity options on the Nokia 8 are effectively the same as what you’d expect from a flagship phone.
 There’s 4G VoLTE support over the Hybrid SIM slot.
 You get Wi-Fi 802.11ac (MIMO), Bluetooth 5.0, GPS/ GLONASS as well as USB Type-C 3.1 Gen 1 in addition to NFC.
 Like most other Bluetooth 5.0 hardware, the Nokia 8 too does not support dual wireless headphones since that is something that Samsung has built into their hardware.
 The phone has 64GB storage built in and you can further expand that via the microSD card slot though you’ll unfortunately lose the second SIM slot.
 Oh yes, the phone has a headphone jack too.

 HMD Global has opted for a smaller than usual battery on the Nokia 8.
 Rated at just 3090 mAh, it certainly is on the lower end of the spectrum.
 It was still good enough for a full day of use.
 In our battery test, we observed over 13 hours of mixed usage including calls, web browsing and media consumption.
 It might not be the best but most people should be able to easily get through a full day without any hassle.
 The phone supports Quick Charge 3.0 to quickly top off the battery.
-We will bring you the complete set of battery life test results soon.
+Check out the complete set of battery life test results here.

 Let’s say this again… Nokia is back!
 HMD Global has done a wonderful job with the Nokia 8 and it is without a doubt one of the best devices in its price band.
 There’s no gimmicks here, the design is understated and elegant.
 The software is virtually untouched and the camera is pretty darn good.
 The Nokia 8 chooses a safe path and offers a reliable no-nonsense experience.